NCAS-CMS/cf-view/docs/source/index.rst

 `NCAS-CMS <https://cms.ncas.ac.uk/index.html>`__ group, part of `NCAS <https://ncas.ac.uk/>`__.

+Features
+^^^^^^^^

 Features include:

-- Easy installation
+- Easy installation;
+- Inspect, analyse and manipulate field constructs and their data;
+- Edit, delete and create field metadata and properties;
-- Outputs cf-python / cf-plot code
+- Output the underlying cf-python and cf-plot code;
-- Map plots, zonal means, vector, line plots and Kevin Hodges' trajectory data plots
+- View and produce plots such as map, contour, zonal means, vector, line and trajectory plots;
-- Change map, colour scale, contour levels, vector properties
+- Change plotting properties such as map, colour scale, contour levels and vector properties;
-- Change interface colour scheme, fonts and font sizes
+- Change interface colour scheme, fonts and font sizes.
-- Spherical regridding from field to field and field to specified regular grid
-- View the data and colour the cells by a minimum or maximum value
-- Field properties editing, deletion and creation

-Future releases will add support for:
+Future releases will add support for data:

-- 2D dimensions
+- with 2D dimensions;
-- Rotated pole data
+- defined on rotated pole grids;
-- UGRID data
+- defined on unstructured grids i.e. UGRID data.

 ##########